TheKikGen/stm32-tkg-hid-bootloader/README.md

 ``````
 and copy the tkg-flash tool in the Arduino\hardware\Arduino_STM32\tool\(your platform).

-Under Linux, and probably Mac-OSX, you probaly need to :
+Under Linux, and Mac-OSX, you probaly need to :
 - chown +x the tkg-flash binary
 - add a rules in /etc/udev/rules.d/ to allow the Arduino IDE to see the HID device, containing the follwing line :